-Tools Values Inventory (VI) Values at Risk (VAR) Stratified Cost Index (SCI) Time Period of Interest (must be same as analysis period) 1 - 7 days Next 7 - 30 days Immediate and cumulative Time Needed to Complete Analysis Less than one minute upon completion of STFB and NTFB, immediate upon drawing planning area Completed with FSPro simulation A few minutes Analysis Type Automated Automated Manual What are the Values at Risk near this fire?
-Lists the number of values by specific type within a planning area or STFB/NTFB Arrival Time footprint.
-Lists the number of values by specific type and their probability of being affected by fire.
+Tools Values Inventory (VI) Values at Risk (VAR) Stratified Cost Index (SCI) Time Period of Interest (must be same as analysis period) 1 - 7 days Next 7 - 30 days Immediate and cumulative Time Needed to Complete Analysis anu NTEB.
+Completed with FSPro simulation A few minutes Analysis Type Automated Automated Manual What are the Values at Risk near this fire? by specific type within a planning area or Lists the number of values by specific type and their probability of being affected by fire.
 How do costs on this fire compare to similar fires?
 SCI is a table that compares costs of similar fires based on jurisdiction fuel model at point of ignition, and fire size.

 What values are in the predicted fire movement over the next day or two? x What is the probability and count of values being affected in the next week or two? x Most values in FMUs are included.
-Primarily values related to land management agencies Х х Buildings on federal land x X Local values data preloaded as Unit Shapes in the fire's vicinity such as species of concern, no dipping areas, specific habitat etc, provided the data manager selected to have the data populate in the values tables. х x Partial county building cluster data Х X
+Primarily values related to land management agencies x x Buildings on federal land x х Local values data preloaded as Unit Shapes in the fire's vicinity such as species of concern, no dipping areas, specific habitat etc, provided the data manager selected to have the data populate in the values tables. x x Partial county building cluster data x x